IATI/D-Portal/vbox/install_dportal_notes.md

 	sudo -u postgres psql -c "ALTER DATABASE dstore OWNER TO $PGUSER;" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE dstore TO $PGUSER;" sudo -u postgres psql -l

+Enable git access, past a key into github..

+	su ctrack

+	ssh-keygen
+	cat ~/.ssh/id_rsa.pub

+copypaste that public key into github and git should now be able to read write the d-portal repo so install it like so.

+	su ctrack
+	cd ~
+	git clone git@github.com:devinit/D-Portal.git
+	cd D-Portal
+	./install_deps

+Let ctrack know how to connect to postgres and not to use sqlite, add the following to the end of your /home/ctrack/.profile

+	source ~/D-Portal/bin/server-pg/env.sh